DuyNguyen1879/docker-lab-tutorial/README.md

 # Docker Lab Tutorial

-This is a lab tutorial to Docker and Linux containers.
+This is a lab tutorial about Docker and Linux containers.
 It covers theoretical background on Docker architecture and practical usage such as installation, configuration and monitoring of a Docker cluster.
 The tutorial refers to a setup made of hosts running CentOS 7.

 ## Content
 1. [Linux Containers](./content/introduction.md)